Birth to 3

 Over Age 3

-A service coordinator (also called case manager, social worker, or client program coordinator) is assigned to every person who is a consumer of the San Andreas Regional Center.
+A service coordinator (also called case manage, or client program coordinator) is assigned to every person who is a consumer of the San Andreas Regional Center.
 The service coordinator coordinates all the services provided by the Regional Center and answers any questions or concerns.
 The services provided by the Regional Center are individualized and depend upon your needs.
 Service coordinators assist families to find solutions to these specific needs.
 The service coordinator will explore both regional center funded services and other community based services to help meet the identified needs.
 Regional centers will be required to explore these community services.

 Service coordinators also advocate for the rights of consumers.
 Advocacy has many definitions, but certainly it requires an understanding and knowledge of the rights of all citizens, the ability to encourage and support implementation of these rights in any setting, and the willingness to intervene in an appropriate manner when necessary.